fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/README.md

 I am going to leave these examples for the moment.

+I have moved them to a folder PJON.

 ## PJON using RS485 over Serial

 I have moved these PJON examples here as they use RS485